 24 hour help line 410-228-4770 ext 104

-Food Pantry open Thursday mornings from 10 AM till 12 Noon
+Food Pantry open the 1st and 3rd Thursday mornings of each month from 10 AM till 12 Noon (weather permitting)

 P. O. Box 218

 Cambridge, MD 21613

 410-228-4770 Parish Office